Top US Republican McCarthy urges support for debt ceiling deal ahead of key vote | Law-Order

 Top US Republican McCarthy urges support for debt ceiling deal ahead of key vote

-Top congressional Republican Kevin McCarthy on Tuesday urged members of his party to support a bipartisan deal to lift the $31.4 trillion U.S. debt ceiling, and a key party hardliner said he would likely support the measure in a critical procedural vote.
-The gatekeeper House of Representatives Rules Committee is due to vote later on Tuesday on whether to advance the 99-page bill to a vote by the full Republican-controlled House of Representatives.
+Top congressional Republican Kevin McCarthy on Tuesday urged members of his party to support a bipartisan deal to lift the $31.4 trillion U.S. debt ceiling, and a key party hardliner said he would most likely support the measure in a critical procedural vote.
+The gatekeeper House of Representatives Rules Committee was due to decide on Tuesday whether to advance the 99-page bill to a vote by the full Republican-controlled House of Representatives.
 If the House passes it, it would then proceed to the Democratic-controlled Senate.

 Roy said Republicans on the panel had agreed that they would not advance legislation they all did not support, which could potentially torpedo the bill before it comes up for a full vote.
 "Right now, it ain't good," Roy said at a news conference.